Construction output in Great Britain: April 2024

 Typically, since the move to monthly gross domestic product (GDP) estimates, an adjustment to address any bias in survey responses for construction output is applied to the early construction output monthly estimates.
 We show this in our Improvements to construction statistics: Addressing the bias in early estimates of construction output, June 2018 article.

-The survey turnover response rate for March 2024 was 69.6%.
-This follows a response rate of 76.2% in February and 75.0% in January.
-As this is an improvement since the levels seen during the coronavirus (COVID-19) pandemic, we have therefore continued not to apply a bias adjustment while we review this approach in the future.
+Response rates for April 2024 showed improvement compared with levels in recent years since the coronavirus (COVID-19) pandemic.
+The survey turnover response rate for April 2024 was 75.7% We have continued not to apply a bias adjustment since May 2020, while we review this approach going forward.
 More information on our response rates is available in our Output in the construction industry dataset.

 As a result, volume estimates in the monthly GDP and construction outputs releases will differ for the period 1997 to 2020.
 This is because the construction publication measures the volume of construction work (output), while the GDP series measures GVA (that is, output minus intermediate consumption).
 Construction estimates will align, but on a growth basis from January 2021 onwards.